ShauryaPandey/StreetFighter/README.md

 ---
 ## 📦 Object Management

-The core logic was handled in the framework that I inherited.
-An `ObjectManager` that stores and updates all objects and a `LevelManager` that sets up the level.
-I extended the code in the `LevelManager` to also initialize the textures, and sounds making use of function pointers to provide function callbacks to the various objects in the level.
-I also handle the memory leak free loading and unloading.
 ---
 ## 👩‍👦 Polymorphism in C
 Since C does not have classes like C++,I mimicked polymorphism using: